 There are only five types of enemies in the game.
 This ranges from melee brawlers, kamikaze bots, terminator gunslingers, and robot dogs.
 The concept of “bosses” in INDUSTRIA doesn’t exist, and most enemies serve little to no threat to you once you have your entire arsenal of weapons.
 All in all, there is no sense of progression, let alone tension, as the game literally hands you every weapon not long after you start your journey.

 “INDUSTRIA is a game that looks visually stunning and full of mystery if you only look at pictures and screenshots.

 The one mechanic that you will unavoidably notice is the ability to pick up random objects in the game.
-Aside from specifically labelled crates containing ammo and health potions, everything else you can pick up in the game is useless.
-Some portions in the game require you to make a platform with scattered boxes around the area, but the physics are beyond janky.
+Aside from specifically labeled crates containing ammo and health potions, everything else you can pick up in the game is useless.
+Some portions of the game require you to make a platform with scattered boxes around the area, but the physics are beyond janky.

 INDUSTRIA tries to encourage exploration by placing some out-of-the-way rooms for you to check out.
 Most of the time, these rooms contain nothing.
 I thought I might score some goodies when I saw a row of lockers in a room.
 I opened each and every locker, all twenty of them, to find absolutely nothing.